 - 4 Comments

 The 2013 Pequannock River Coalition (PRC) Winter Hike took participants on an exploratory hike through the Pequannock River Watershed.
-Led by PRC Executive Ross Kushner, the 4 mile hike promised education & exercise and both were delivered.
+Led by PRC Executive Ross Kushner, the 4 mile hike promised education & exercise.

 Started in 1995, the Pequannock River Coalition provides a crucial voice in protecting the watershed of the Pequannock River, one of the cleanest rivers in New Jersey and a tributary of the Passaic River.